sandervandevelde/Nanoframework-Cloud-MQTT-Broker-support/README.md

-# .NET nanoframework Cloud-MQTT-Broker-support
+# .NET nanoframework demonstration app with Azure EventGrid namespace MQTT support

-This .NET nanoframework demonstration acts like a client for Azure EventGrid support for MQTT.
+This .NET nanoframework app acts like a client for Azure EventGrid support for MQTT.

 this Visual Studio project demonstrates how to connect to the EventGrid cloud MQTT broker for:

 - Connect
 - Send data to a topic
 - Receive data on a topic